sergiughimp/AutomationTesting/README.md

 control flow = check a condition
 ```
 if
-if - else = if condition is true goes on first branch, if condition is false goes on second branch
+if-else = if condition is true goes on first branch, if condition is false goes on second branch
-if - else - if - else
+if-else-if-else
 ```
 Session 3 \
 data structures = collection of data to store multiple items in one variable. size of data collection use len() function